-For citizens and commuters from neighboring suburbs, the new roundabouts planned for Indianapolis will result in numerous benefits, including increased safety, reduced traffic flow and fewer environmental impacts.
-Roundabouts also cost less to maintain than traditional intersections and result in lower long-term costs for the City and its taxpayers.
+For citizens and commuters from neighboring suburbs, roundabouts result in numerous benefits, including increased safety, reduced traffic flow and fewer environmental impacts.
+Roundabouts cost less to maintain than traditional intersections and result in lower long-term costs for the City and its taxpayers.

 The circular design of roundabouts helps to reduce right-angle, left-turn and high-speed, head-on collisions that are common at four-way and two-way intersections.
-As vehicles approach roundabouts, motorists must reduce their speed, so serious and minor accidents occur less often.
+As vehicles approach roundabouts, motorists must reduce their speed so that serious and minor accidents occur less frequently.

 For pedestrians, sidewalks along the perimeter of the roadway and shorter crossing distances also increase safety.